Now Reading

 Sadly, there’s no shortage of documentaries about the Church.
 Many highlight absurd instances, but there are a few that represent the truth of the modern church in a difficult light.
 It can be easy to ignore these documentaries, but it might actually be important for believers to engage with these documentaries to understand what those outside of the Church think of God’s kingdom.

-Here are six documentaries that will leave you frustrated, upset, maybe even angry — but they’re all still worth the watch.
+With the release of Shiny Happy People season 2 today, here are five other documentaries that will leave you frustrated, upset, maybe even angry — but they’re all still worth the watch.

 What it’s about: Netflix’s latest documentary, Dancing For the Devil: The 7M TikTok Cult, is a three-part docuseries examining Los Angeles-based Shekinah Church and the charismatic pastor that many say abused his spiritual authority and led it like a religious cult.
 At the center of the story is a group of very influential TikTok dancers that joined the church and ultimately signed with the pastor’s talent management company, 7M, which ultimately was used to control every aspect of their lives.